wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/getting-started-identity/includes/2-different-token-types.md

 To acquire an access token, use your Open ID Connect/OAuth2 library.
 For example with MSAL, you always use this pattern. ​

 First you acquire the access token silently.
-If MSAL has a token cached, or can silently refresh a toke, it will do so.  ​
+If MSAL has a token cached, or can silently refresh a token, it will do so.  ​

 By including permission scopes in the request, the Microsoft identity platform endpoint ensures that the user has consented to the permissions indicated in the scope query parameter. ​

-If MSAL cannot acquire the token silently, it will through a UI Required exception.
+If MSAL cannot acquire the token silently, it will throw a UI Required exception.
 If this happens, the developer should request the access token interactively.
 This could happen if consent for the permission has not been granted, the user has not yet authenticated, or perhaps the users is using an unmanaged device to access sensitive data from a location where the user has never been before and an MFA is required. ​

 ### Difference between user and application access tokens